extraordinaryit/deliverforme/deliverforme-mobile-app/src/main/deliverforme-mobile/README.md

-# Ionic React Conference Application
+# Deliver For Me Mobile Application

 This application is purely a kitchen-sink demo of the Ionic Framework and React.